dnlgrgly/riddimfutar-api/README.md

 Our API has the following endpoints:

+- **GET /metadata**
+  - Get BKK bounds, messages from the developer, etc.
 - **GET /vehicles?lat={lat}&lon={lon}**
   - Get nearby vehicles.
 Provide the user latitude and longitude in the URL params.
-- **GET /vehicle/?id={id}**
+- **GET /vehicle/{id}**
   - Get a particular vehicle's data.
 Useful for downloading the sound signal of the stop.
+- **GET /vehicle/{id}/percent**
+  - Get a particular vehicle's stop sequence and percentage.
+Quick endpoint.
 - **GET /music/{genre}**
   - Get a random music ID that the user will hear for the next stop.
-The music will be downloaded from the bucket, alongside it's metadata (like the artist and an album art)
+The URL will be downloaded from the bucket, alongside it's metadata (like the artist and an album art) and waveform.

 ## How do you start development?